New Title IX Rule on Gender Identity Now Blocked in 21 States

 “Title IX is about schools, and as the Supreme Court has observed, schools are unlike the adult workplace.
 The Supreme Court in Bostock also explicitly declined to address any other laws and the meaning of their terms or whether its holding would be applicable to bathrooms, locker rooms, or anything else of the kind.”

-Prior to Judge Sippel’s decision, other federal judges reached similar conclusions in four separate cases over the past weeks, putting the regulations on hold in 15 other states: Alaska, Idaho, Indiana, Kansas, Kentucky, Louisiana, Mississippi, Montana, Ohio, Tennessee, Texas, Utah, Virginia, West Virginia, and Wyoming.
+Before Judge Sippel’s decision, other federal judges had reached similar conclusions in four separate cases over the past weeks, putting the regulations on hold in 15 other states: Alaska, Idaho, Indiana, Kansas, Kentucky, Louisiana, Mississippi, Montana, Ohio, Tennessee, Texas, Utah, Virginia, West Virginia, and Wyoming.

-The July 24 injunction also comes at the heels of the U.S. Department of Justice asking the Supreme Court to allow all but two of the new rule’s provisions to go into effect in 10 of those states, after two appellate courts denied earlier requests.
+The July 24 injunction also comes on the heels of the U.S. Department of Justice’s request that the Supreme Court allow all but two of the new rule’s provisions to go into effect in 10 of those states, after two appellate courts denied earlier requests.

 For now, the high court is considering whether to lift the pause on the rule in the affected states.